MyPureCloud/developer-center-blog/source/2021-03-08-accessing-collected-chat-v2-information/index.html.md

 - `customField3Label`
 - `customField3`

-The interaction details for a chat conversation also includes the following derived attributes:
+The interaction details for a chat conversation includes the following derived attributes:

 - `Customer Name`: based on `firstname` and `lastname`
 - `Customer Address`: based on `addressStreet`, `addressCity`, `addressPostalCode` and `addressState`